rnaveensrinivas/git/progit/02-Git-Basics.md

 - **Warning: This command is destructive**
   - `git checkout -- <file>` permanently removes local changes.
-  - Only use it if you are sure you don’t need those modifications.
+  - Only use it if you are sure you don't need those modifications.

 - **Alternative approaches**
   - If you want to keep changes but temporarily set them aside, consider: